o-jasper/o-jasper.github.io/blog/_posts/2014-05-07-DHTs:-more-than-just-storage.md

 ### Forcing Entities to admit things

-A company may claim its product is good, and put that up to some kind of judge, say that of the customers.
-The layout is forced again, so if the customers say NAY, it aint true.
+A company may claim its product is good, and put that up to some kind of judge, for instance, the customers.
+The layout can be forced to show the actual customers opinion.

 In the context of Democracy-DAO, a government can literally be forced to make certain statements on their own public websites.